wno-git/synthesizer/README.md

 [![Build Status](https://travis-ci.org/wno-git/synthesizer.svg?branch=master)](https://travis-ci.org/wno-git/synthesizer)

 This is supposed to become a small music synthesizer program.
-The program will output signal to `stdout` so you need to pipe it to some player eg. `aplay`.
+The program will output raw audio signal to `stdout` so you need to pipe it to a player eg.
+`aplay`.
+It doesn't yet play anything other than some sine waves, though...

 ## Build